Wilstorm/retropie_shader_configs/README.md

 ## Additional Information:

 ### Resolution Databases:
-Due to core updates or errors during the creation process there may be certain games with missing or incorrect information from the resolution db files (located in the *resolution_db* folder).
-These are comma delimited text files that are very easy to modify or add new entries.
-One game entry per line.
-If you prefer to just leave a message with the correct information I'll update the database files in the repo.
+Due to updates there may be certain cores with missing, incorrect or extraneous information in the resolution db files (located in the *resolution_db* folder).
+They are comma delimited text files that are very easy to modify.
+You can update, delete or add new entries but keep only one game entry per line.
+You're more than welcome to submit a PR with any corrections or if you prefer to just leave a message, open an issue with the correct information and I'll update the DB files.
+Whatever you're more comfortable with works.

 Below is an example from a resolution db file for the game ```1942```.
 The fields in order: